henrydwright/website/content/articles/arm64-assembly-part-1.md

 <img src="/images/articles/dragon/example_instruction.png" width="50%"/>

+_This image taken from Arm (R) Architecture Reference Manual - Armv8, for Armv8-A architecture profile.
+It is (C) 2013-2020 Arm Limited or its affiliates_

 ## A little about assembly
 Assembly is barely even a programming language.
 It is essentially a way of writing down individual instrutions that a CPU architecture will run without needing to manually write each bit of a machine code instruction down.
 Depending on the variant, it also includes a few features to help the programmer out such as: